AI Applications: an Overview of 8 Emerging Artificial Intelligence Use Cases

 These potential productivity gains are why the underwriting AI market is already getting its "unicorns", like Planck Re, which received $12 million in its round A of funding36.

 However, there are companies offering much more exotic tools for underwriting.
-For example, EagleView uses artificial intelligence to catalog and identify property details, which can be used to refine the underwriting process and ultimately fine-tune pricing for property insurance.
+One of the examples is EagleView that uses artificial intelligence to catalog and identify property details, which can be used in daily life to refine the underwriting process and ultimately fine-tune pricing for property insurance.
 Such image recognition technology could also be used to assess damages after major insurance incidents, like hurricanes and floods.

 In this section, we will cover some of the trends that are emerging not only in the markets that we have highlighted in this report but in other industries as well.